openfaas/openfaas.github.io/_posts/2019-09-09-eks-openfaas-cloud-build-guide.md

 * Follow @OpenFaaS on [Twitter](https://twitter.com/openfaas)

 ### You may also like

-* [OpenFaaS Insiders](https://github.com/openfaas/faas/blob/master/BACKERS.md) - become an OpenFaaS Insider to get regular updates on new features, early access, tips and hints directly from the OpenFaaS Founder

 * [k3sup ("ketchup")](https://github.com/alexellis/k3sup) - the fastest way to create local, remote, or edge clusters with Kubernetes.